-These gentle exercises can help strengthen your most vulnerable parts
+These gentle exercises can help strengthen the most vulnerable parts

-Joe Dunbar provides some exercises to strengthen the gluteal and hamstring muscles which will help provide you with a sound posture.
+Joe Dunbar provides some exercises to strengthen the gluteal and hamstring muscles, which will help provide you with a good posture.

 Whether you aim to run a marathon, perform step aerobics, scrummage for Harlequins, or cycle from London to Brighton, you should not neglect a proper conditioning routine as part of your training if you want to achieve muscular balance and avoid injury.
 The best-prepared sportsmen and women tend to have a comprehensive routine, often involving muscles that are not directly connected with their particular activity.

 One of the most common sites of injury, regardless of the sport, is the lower-back region.
 There is a whole host of causes for lower back pain.
 E.g. in runners weak or inflexible hamstrings can often be the culprit.
-Poor posture is another common cause, so conditioning of the muscles that help to maintain a solid posture should form part of the schedule of anyone who exercises regularly, whatever their discipline or sporting standard.
+Poor posture is another common cause, so conditioning of the muscles that help to maintain a stable posture should form part of the schedule of anyone who exercises regularly, whatever their discipline or sporting standard.

 It makes sense, therefore, to develop a session that will work on all these areas and give the right level of conditioning for injury prevention.
-As a number of different exercises are used in the following training session, it is possible to construct a mini-circuit.
+As several different exercises are used in the following training session, it is possible to construct a mini-circuit.
 The idea is not to undertake "circuit training", with athletes working eyeballs-out in a gym, trying to pump out as many repetitions of each exercise in as short a time as possible.
 Far from it, if you adopt that attitude to this particular session, you will be risking injury rather than helping to prevent it.